 \paragraph{Add $(i, t)$-status to an $\H$-leaf.} Let $x$ be the $\H$-leaf.
-In order to identify the $(i, t)$-branching parent of $x$, the data structure climbs up $\H$ and finds the first $\H$-node $x'$ that is either an $(i, t)$-node or has a downward $(i, t)$-shortcut $\scut {x'}{x''}$.
-If $x'$ is an $(i, t)$-branching node, then since the $\H$-child of $x'$ that is also an ancestor of $x$ is not an $(i, t)$-node, $x'$ is the $(i, t)$-branching parent of $x$.
-Otherwise, the data structure performs a binary search on the path $P_{x'x''}$ to find $(i, t)$-branching parent as follows:
+In order to identify the $(i, t)$-branching ancestor of $x$, the data structure climbs up $\H$ and finds the first $\H$-node $x'$ that is \emph{either} an $(i, t)$-node or has a downward $(i, t)$-shortcut $\scut {x'}{x''}$.
+If $x'$ is an $(i, t)$-branching node, then since the $\H$-child of $x'$ that is also an ancestor of $x$ is not an $(i, t)$-node, $x'$ is the $(i, t)$-branching ancestor of $x$.
+Otherwise, the data structure performs a binary search on the path $P_{x'x''}$ to find the $(i, t)$-branching ancestor as follows: